Store closures are surging this year. Here are the retailers shuttering the most locations.

 That's a 24% increase from a year ago, according to a report from retail data provider CoreSight, which tracks store closures and openings across the U.S. Although some retailers are planning to expand this year, major chains have announced 4% fewer openings compared with a year earlier, the analysis found.

-"A lot of this year's closures are related to bankruptcies of chains that have been in trouble for a while, like Rite Aid and Rue21," Neil Saunders, managing director of GlobalData, told CBS Moneywatch.
-"We're also seeing several retailers, like Family Dollar, take action to weed out unperforming locations."
+"A lot of this year's closures are related to bankruptcies of chains that have been in trouble for a while, like Rite Aid and Rue21," Neil Saunders, managing director of GlobalData, told CBS MoneyWatch.
+"We're also seeing several retailers, like Family Dollar, take action to weed out underperforming locations."

 Although consumer spending has remained solid this year, there are "pockets of softness creeping in, and retailers want to ensure they are in good financial shape to weather any challenges" Saunders added.
 "That means optimizing store portfolios."